HMAS Penguin (naval base): Facilities and operational units

 In addition, Penguin was also home to the navy's principal medical facility, Balmoral Naval Hospital, which provided some of the trained personnel for the Primary Casualty Receiving Facilities [PCRF] on the RAN's Kanimbla class vessels.
-Balmoral Naval Hospital closed 13 March 2008 for refurbishment.
-The Navy's hospital care will be provided through a contract with St Vincent's Hospital, located in Darlinghurst.
+Balmoral Naval Hospital closed in 2006 with the Navy's hospital care being provided through a contract with St Vincent's Hospital, located in Darlinghurst.
 As well as this, Penguin is the home of the Submarine and Underwater Medicine Unit (SUMU), the RAN Recompression Chamber Facility (RCCF), Maritime Operational Health Unit (MOHU), the ADF Centre for Mental Health and the Penguin Health Centre.
 In 2006, Penguin received as lodger units both Headquarters and 1st Commando Company (1Coy) of the 1st Commando Regiment.